-52. Overall, as already critically assessed in the 2019 OSCE/ODIHR Opinion, the Draft Law remains overly detailed with regard to the structure and functioning of political parties, including their internal organization, content of the charter and decision-making process.
-According to international good practice, political parties are granted a certain level of autonomy in their internal structure and decision-making, as well as external functioning and internal democracy is recognized as a key element for the functioning of political parties.
-Pursuant to this principle, political parties should be free to establish their own organization and the rules for selecting their party leaders and candidates, since this is regarded as integral to the concept of associational autonomy of a party.
-It should also be up to the parties
+52. Overall, as already critically assessed in the 2019 OSCE/ODIHR Opinion, the Draft Law remains overly detailed with regard to the structure and functioning of political parties, including their internal organization, content of the charter and decision-making process.79 According to international good practice, political parties are granted a certain level of autonomy in their internal structure and decision-making, as well as external functioning and internal democracy is recognized as a key element for the functioning of political parties.80 Pursuant to this principle, political parties should be free to establish their own organization and the rules for selecting their party leaders and candidates, since this is regarded as integral to the concept of associational autonomy of a party.81 It should also be up to the parties themselves to determine how their conferences and decision-making procedures are organized.82 As it stands, the Draft law is overregulating matters that usually lie within the

-78 Op. cit. footnote 16, para.
+76 Op. cit. footnote 16, para.
 148 (2020 Joint Guidelines on Political Party Regulation).
 See also, for example, as a comparison, the case of the European Court of Human Rights (ECtHR), Vogt v.
 Germany [GC], no. 17851/91, 26 September 1995, where the ECtHR found that the dismissal of a public teacher on the basis of her membership in a political party was an infringement of her rights as set out in Articles 10 and 11 of the ECHR.

-80 Op. cit. footnote 16, paras.
+78 Op. cit. footnote 16, paras.
 54, 56 and 59 (2020 Joint Guidelines on Political Party Regulation).

-81 Op. cit. footnote 1, paras.
+79 Op. cit. footnote 1, paras.
 21-25 (2019 OSCE/ODIHR Opinion).

-82 See op. cit. footnote 16, para.
+80 See op. cit. footnote 16, para.
 151 (2020 Joint Guidelines on Political Party Regulation), which states that "[t]he internal functions and processes of political parties should generally be free from state interference.
 Internal political party functions are best regulated through the party constitutions or voluntary codes of conduct elaborated and agreed on by the parties themselves.
 Legal regulation of internal party functions, where applied, must be narrowly construed so as to respect the principle of party autonomy and not to unduly interfere with the right of parties as free associations to manage their own internal affairs."
 See also OSCE/ODIHR, Opinion on the Constitutional Law of the Republic of Armenia on Political Parties (11 October 2019), paras.
 21-22; and OSCE/ODIHR-Venice Commission, Joint Opinion on Draft Amendments to the Legislation concerning Political Parties of Armenia, CDL-AD(2020)004, paras.
 19-21.

-83 See op. cit. footnote 16, paras.
+81 See op. cit. footnote 16, paras.
 20, 155 and 176 (2020 Joint Guidelines on Political Party Regulation).
 See also Venice Commission, Report on the Method of Nomination of Candidates within Political Parties (CDL-AD(2015)020).